goepp/graphseg/cran-comments.md

 This is the first submission of this package to CRAN.
-Since last failed submission:
+Since last failed submission I corrected the depreciation warning: "Warning: 'as(<dsCMatrix>, "dsTMatrix")' is deprecated"
-- I corrected the documentation of dataset 'utrecht_district', correcting the example code.
-- I added the reference paper of the package in the DESCRIPTION file and removed single quotes there

 ## Test environments
 Tested on the 3 environments used by `rhub::check_for_cran()`: